Why Can't This Be Love: Live performances and in popular culture

 During the 5150 and OU812 tours, Eddie Van Halen played the keyboard parts (using either a Kurzweil K250 or Yamaha KX88 connected by MIDI to an OB-8 backstage) while Hagar played the guitar parts and the solo.
 For the For Unlawful Carnal Knowledge and subsequent tours, Van Halen took over the guitar parts and the keyboards were played backstage.
 Starting during the 1995 Balance tour, Michael Anthony and Eddie Van Halen would sing the second verse of the song during live performances.
 They would continue to do this on both the 1998 and 2004 tours.

-The song is often a source of humor since it contains the tautological lyrics Only time will tell if we stand the test of time.
+The song is often a source of humor since it contains this tautological lyric: "Only time will tell if we stand the test of time".
 In 2008, The Daily Telegraph named this the eighth worst lyric of all time.